students in class

 Frequently Asked Questions

-How many A Levels will I take?
+How many A-levels will I take?
 What are the enrichment options?

 How many taught lessons are there in Sixth Form?

-For most subjects you will have 8 lessons per subject per week with a specialist teacher.
 In addition, our Sixth Form ‘Scrum’ lessons ensure you have fully understood each topic and help you to develop your exam technique throughout the course.
 In the remaining ‘free’ lessons, if you are on track, you will be able to complete your work in the Sixth Form Centre.

 What are the benefits of being a Dunottar Sixth Former?